pauldeen79/CrossCutting/README.md

 There have been some breaking changes.

 First, the FunctionParseResult has been renamed to FunctionCall, because that's what it is.
+Second, IFunctionResultParser has been renamed to IFunction, and Parse has been renamed to Evaluate, because that's what it is.

-Second, some parsers and evaluators now have a Validate method, to check whether the input is valid.
+Third, some parsers and evaluators now have a Validate method, to check whether the input is valid.
 This way, you can check validity without actually performing the action.